npo-poms/api/javascript/README.md

-# NPO frontend API in JavaScript
+# Accessing the NPO frontend API with JavaScript

 This repository provides 2 mechanisms for accessing the NPO frontend API with JavaScript.